tea-win/tradeSmart/README.md

 # What we learned
 How to use analyze data taken from Binance APIs then train our data to predict the price for a crytocurrency.
+First time learned about the concept of RNN and LSTM

 # What's next for tradeSmart
 Improving our user-interface and displaying more features on our website.